 This recipe creates the spatial non-uniformity calibration frame needed for all three detectors.
-It must be called after the kmo_wave_cal-recipe, which generates the spectral calibration frame needed in this recipe.
+It can be called after the kmo\wave\cal-recipe, which generates the spectral calibration frame needed in this recipe.
 As input at leaast a sky, a master dark, a master flat and the spatial and spectral calibration frames are required.
+The created product, the illumination correction, can be used as input for kmo\std\star and kmo\sci\red.